-- •Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary; - Anticipate where appropriate key events in stories; - •Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play.
+•Demonstrate understanding of what has been read to them by retelling stories and narratives using their own words and recently introduced vocabulary;

+- •Anticipate where appropriate key events in stories; - •Use and understand recently introduced vocabulary during discussions about stories, non-fiction, rhymes and poems and during role-play.

 We teach reading at school in a range of ways including phonics, individual reading and guided reading.
 We ensure reading is fun and purposeful.

-We read lots of stories as a class and learn and develop them using a variety of strategies including Talk 4 Writing and Helicopter Stories.
+We read lots of stories as a class and learn and develop them using we read lots of stories as a class and learn and develop them usin a variety of strategies including Talk 4 Writing and Helicopter Stories.